Event Schedule

 Saturday, June 21

-The Preparation
+The Marketplace

 In the evening hours of June 16th, 1,200 American soldiers leave their camp at Cambridge to cross the neck onto the Charlestown peninsula.
 These hardened men from the country took on the work of fortifying Bunker Hill.
 As dawn broke, British cannons from ships and Cobb’s Hill (Boston) open fire to try to halt the work.